Starlink Internet Review: Plans, Pricing, and Speeds

 The policy doesn’t specify the amount of data, unlike other providers.
 For example, Viasat identifies normal usage as 850GB per month.
 However, Starlink customers I’ve spoken to say they’ve rarely experienced slowdowns or outages, if at all.

-Starlink recommends its Priority plans, which guarantee the highest speeds at different data tiers if you use a hefty amount of data.
+Starlink recommends its Priority plans, guaranteeing the highest speeds at different data tiers if you use a hefty amount of data.
 Additionally, you can purchase more high-speed data if you exceed your plan’s allotment.
-You can’t buy more data on the Standard plan.
+You can’t buy more data on the Residential plan.

 Value